tlevine/www.thomaslevine.com/content/!/artist-portfolio/index.md

 The monitor screen touches the bottom of the table top; the table top protects the screen from impacts.

-The folding chair goes behind the monitor, so the order is now table top, monitor, chair.
-The leg stubs on the table top are tall enough to extend past the back-most part of the monitor, and they are positioned such that the chair touches them rather than the monitor.
-Thus, the chair protects the back of the monitor.

 The paper goes on top of the desk.
-(The complete order is paper, table top, monitor, chair.)
+(The complete order is paper, table top, monitor.)
 This adds some protection for the monitor, but it's mainly to protect the paper; this is the only place were the paper can be up against a very flat surface.